coverclock/com-diag-diminuto/README.md

 The headless script requires the inotify tools.
 Not all distros install these by default (e.g. Raspbian).
 Try: sudo apt-get install inotify-tools .

+On some distros I had to install the g++, the GNU C++ compiler, to get the features.h header file.

 # Repositories

 <https://github.com/coverclock/com-diag-diminuto>